gammu/gammu/docs/manual/project/install.rst

 Cross compilation for Windows on Linux
 --------------------------------------

+First install all :ref:`deps` and :ref:`opt-deps` into your mingw build environment.

 Only cross compilation using `CMake`_ has been tested.
 You need to install MinGW cross tool chain and run time.
 On Debian you can do it by apt-get